 - A fundamental Company tenet is to treat all employees and applicants for jobs equitably, regardless of gender, ethnic origin, race, religion, sexual orientation or disability. - We have a strong commitment to fostering the growth and development of our employees so as to bring out the full potential of their talents. - We believe in engaging with our employees to promote dialogue and a sense of community and teamwork.
-In order to achieve this wer - Operate a dedicated Company intranet; - Provide employees with regular updates on the Company's business development and performance via email; - Publish regular internal newsletters; - Hold regular company meetings in all of our offices across the globe; - Seek feedback from employees through an annual survey; and - Organise social events to strengthen team relationships.
+In order to achieve this we: - Operate a dedicated Company intranet; - Provide employees with regular updates on the Company's business development and performance via email; - Publish regular internal newsletters; - Hold regular company meetings in all of our offices across the globe; - Seek feedback from employees through an annual survey; and - Organise social events to strengthen team relationships. - The physical and mental wellbeing of our employees is very important to us.
+We provide several resources to ensure that our employees have access to additional support.
+This includes: - The Employee Assistance Programme, which provides independent help for mental health, financial and legal issues; - Trained mental health first aiders across the business; and - Private medical health insurance. - We provide our employees with financial support, including income protection insurance and interest-free loans for the duration of their employment. - We support charity fundraisings, such as the annual Macmillan Cancer coffee morning.